 Yes, you can look at options for qualifying for Medicaid paid nursing home care, a federal program that pays for nursing home care for the elderly and disabled.
 There is a qualification process and complex legal planning is involved to protect your assets like your home, a vehicle, and more.
 A lawyer can help you navigate this process.
-Give us a call at 817-268-2022 to schedule a free 30 minute phone meeting with Travis Weaver, attorney, to answer your questions.
+Give us a call at 817-268-2022 to schedule a phone, zoom, or internet meeting with Travis Weaver, attorney.

 If your mom is approved for Medicaid—we’ll let you know if she has a good chance of being approved—she will be reimbursed for up to 3 months of nursing home care prior to her application being submitted.
 Hopefully, she will then repay you for whatever funds you’ve spend on her nursing home bills.
 It usually takes 30 to 45 days for Medicaid applications to be accepted or denied.

 No, it is probably not true that you will need to sell your home.
 A good lawyer can help you understand how to protect your home, a vehicle, and the majority of your savings and still qualify for Medicaid-paid nursing home care.
 However, your assets need to be legally arranged to meet guidelines.
 With appropriate estate planning tools provided by an attorney, your husband can get the care he needs and you’ll maintain your own independent life.